Georges Groussard (French army officer): Second World War and the Nazi occupation of Paris

 Groussard was posted to Alsace at the commencement of the Battle of France.
-On 5 June 1940, he became chief-of-staff to general Pierre Héring, gouverneur militaire of Paris from 1939, a city frm which most residents had fled.
+On 5 June 1940, he became chief-of-staff to general Pierre Héring, gouverneur militaire of Paris from 1939, a city from which most residents had fled.
 On 13 June, general Henri Dentz replaced Héring as gouverneur.
 Already angry at the collapsed government, Groussard berated Dentz for his perceived submission to the Nazis.
 They were summoned to the newly requisitioned Hôtel de Crillon by Nazi general Bogislav von Studnitz, who said Groussard should be shot for burning fuel depots after he complained about not being allowed to rejoin army comrades who'd moved south of Paris.
 They were placed under house arrest at the villa of the Aga Khan; he went on a short hunger strike to the alarm of his staff.
 After the Armistice of 22 June 1940 was signed, they were escorted to Vichy in the zone libre.